· Dash Checkout · order-limits · 3 min read

 Limited releases.
 You’re dropping 500 units and want to make sure more customers get a chance.
 Cap each customer at 2 units total, not 2 per order.

 Reseller prevention.
 Some buyers create multiple accounts to stock up on your product and flip it.
 Tracking purchase history makes this harder.
+See our guide on combating fraud with order limits.

 Sample programs.
 Let customers try a sample once, not order it repeatedly at a discount.